-Hit a snag?
-No problem -- your org chart clarifies reporting structures and tells you who to go to.
+You’ve hit a snag.
+Luckily, your org chart clarifies reporting structures and tells you exactly who to go to.

 Org charts tell your team who’s who and what they do